tejasjayashankar/tejasjayashankar.github.io/content/home/research.md

   columns: '2'
 ---

-My most recent interests are focused on the theoretical and applied study of diffusion models for solving inverse problems in various domains and for developing new generative sampling schemes by combining advances in neural compression and new insights from optimal transport.
-To this end, I have also been doing research on new representation learning techniques that can leverage spectral decomposition techniques for applications to progressive decoding and variable bitrate compression.
+One of my current recent interests is the theoretical and applied study of diffusion models for solving inverse problems in various domains and for developing new generative sampling schemes by combining advances in neural compression and new insights from optimal transport.
+At the same time, I have also been doing research on new representation learning techniques that can leverage spectral decomposition techniques for applications to progressive image decoding and variable bitrate compression.

-During my Masters I developed a new architecture for lossless and lossy image compression by developing a novel algorithm for compression with model-code separated compression architectures (i.e., source-agnostic encoding and source augmentable decoding).
+During my Masters I proposed a new architecture for lossless and lossy image compression by developing a novel algorithm for compression with model-code separated compression architectures (i.e., source-agnostic encoding and source augmentable decoding).
 During my time at UIUC I worked on developing new video frame interpolation technology by leveraging